trombiano1/vscode-compcalc/README.md

-# compcalc
+# Competitive Calculator

-This is a small calculator for estimating the computational complexity of a problem during programming competitions.
+This is a small calculator designed for estimating the computational complexity of a problem during programming competitions.

 For example, you might need to quickly calculate 2²⁰₁₀C₅.